psyanite/crust/README.md

 * Test Prod Crust
 * Test Prod Butter
 * Check timezone is correct when posting a post in PROD environment

-* Deploy app to iOS and google play

 * Polish database for production
 * Do a fresh import of the database to Knob